jTitor/CursesSharp/README.md

 *Documentation is (always) under construction.
 Help would be much appreciated.*

 ## Installing CursesSharp...

+No matter the platform, first get this project's source with `git clone https://github.com/sushihangover/CursesSharp.git`.

 ### ...on MacOS

 These are the instructions for building CursesSharp on MacOS.